budiardjo/prepforcompetitiveprog/README.md

-my preparation for competitive programming mainly using c++ and human read able
+my preparation for competitive programming mainly using c++, and human read able